ibm-cloud-docs/containers/costs-reserved.md

    - [Adding worker nodes to classic clusters in {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-add-workers-classic#add_pool)
    - [Adding worker nodes to classic clusters in {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-add-workers-classic#add_pool)

 3. Migrate your workloads from the reserved worker pool to the new worker pool.
 Use labels or node selectors to reschedule your existing workloads to the new worker pool.
-[VERIFY: Confirm whether additional migration steps are recommended for this specific context.]

 4. Delete the worker pools that use reservations after workload migration is complete.